Pseudomonas savastanoi pv. phaseolicola

 Pseudomonas syringae pv. phaseolica is a pathogen that overwinters on seeds and plant residues in the soil.
 It needs plant tissue to survive.
 Primary infection occurs during wet weather when splashing water and blowing soil carries it onto the leaves.
 The transmission is favored by injuries to the plant during rainstorms, hail or during field work.
 Cool weather (around 20°C) enhances pathogen development and the release of a toxin (phaseolotoxin) that triggers the characteristic symptoms in plants.
 Temperatures over 25°C inhibit the formation of the halo.
 The infection leads to reduction in plant productivity, fruit yield and quality.

 Extracts of Lupinus albus, L. luteus or garlic show some bactericidal effect against P. savastanoi pv. phaseolicola.
 Erwinia herbicola applied to seeds also inhibits the growth of the bacteria.

 Always consider an integrated approach with preventive measures together with biological measures if possible.
-Seeds can be treated with streptomycin to reduce contamination.
+Seeds can be treated with an authorized antibiotic to reduce contamination.
 Applying copper-based sprays during late vegetative stages will also provide some control.

 Use seeds from a certified pathogen-free source.,Plant resilient varieties.,Use fortifiers for a general strengthening of the plants.,Avoid mechanical damage during cultivation.,Use furrow or drip irrigation systems.,Do not work in the field while the foliage is wet.,Eliminate weeds and volunteer beans plants.,Plow deep plant debris after harvest to favor decomposition.,Rotate with non-host crops for at least two years.,Do not use infected bean straw as mulch.